 For parents who would like the assistance of an agency-supported search and are seeking in-home care, Harvard has a preferred vendor agreement with the American Nanny Company to provide nanny-placement services for faculty and staff.
 American Nanny Company will interview your family to help craft a job description, conduct detailed searches, perform background checks and interviews, and provide families with applicant files until a match is made.
 For all Harvard affiliates, American Nanny will:

 - Discount the $100 application fee to $50; if you hire a nanny through American Nanny, the $50 fee will be applied toward your placement fee.

 - Provide full-time nanny placement at the discounted fee of $2,900 and part-time placement at the discounted fee of $2,600.

 - Provide a la carte services for a candidate you identify yourself at a 15% discount, including services like criminal and DMV background checks, full interviews with detailed employment and education history, reference checks and verification services, and more.

 Learn more by visiting American Nanny Company or calling 617-244-5154.

 However you choose a caregiver, nanny or babysitter, you may have payroll and tax responsibilities.
-Through your Care@Work benefit, benefits-eligible employees have access to HomePay from Care.com.
+Through your Care @ Work benefit, benefits-eligible employees have access to HomePay from Care.com.
 As with all Care.com services, you must first register.
 To use any service provided by Care@Work, all Harvard faculty and staff must first complete and return a waiver.
 Once the Office of Work/Life receives this waiver, the employee's name is added to an automatic filed feed that goes to Care.com on a daily basis.
-Learn more about services available through Care.com and for detailed instructions on how to register.
-Once you are pre-registered and have submitted the waiver, visit Harvard’s Care@Work portal to register once using your Harvard email address.
+Go here to learn more about services available through Care.com and for detailed instructions on how to register.
+Once you are pre-registered and have submitted the waiver, you will be directed to Harvard's Care @ Work portal to register once using your Harvard email address.
 From there, you will be able to learn more and sign up for HomePay services.